helenyip2/helenyip2.github.io/about.md

 permalink: /about/
 ---

-I'm currently learning about data science.
-I like dogs and food.
+Continuously learning about Data Science and it's applications.
+I also like food and dogs.

 ### More Information

-Will has a really big bum.
-Like a really big bum.
+I come from a mechanical engineering background in the Oil and Gas industry.

 ### Contact me